Always on the Run (Lenny Kravitz song): Chart performance

 "Always on the Run" reached the top ten on the US Billboard Modern Rock Tracks chart, peaking at number eight.

 Music video

-The accompanying music video for "Always on the Run" was directed by Jesse Dylan.
+The accompanying music video for "Always on the Run" was directed by American film director and production executive Jesse Dylan.
 It consists of the performance of the song featuring Lenny Kravitz' band and Slash, filmed in black and white.